Utility Billing Import and Export

 Rentec Direct automates interactions with utility billing service providers, including Ista (now part of Aurea Energy Solutions).
 This two-step process can be handled by your property management staff or by the billing service company directly, provided you grant them access to your software via a user login.

-Step 1 - Export utility charges from Rentec Direct
+Step 1 - Export Utility Charges from Rentec

-The following steps guide you through downloading a utility billing data file.
+The following steps guide you through downloading a utility billing data file to be provided to your service vendor.

 In your Rentec Direct account: